by Diana Kohnle

 Prior to Procedure

-Talk to the doctor about medications.
-You may be asked to stop taking some medications up to one week before the procedure, like:
+Talk to the doctor about the medicines you take.
+You may need to stop certain medicines up to 1 week in advance.

 Description of Procedure